kapsakcj/win10-linux-conda-how-to/README.md

 For a successful installation, a list of installed packages appears.

 ## Step 4.
 Set up Bioconda channels in conda
-The bulk of these instructions were pulled from here: https://bioconda.github.io/#using-bioconda
+The bulk of these instructions were copied and modified from here: https://bioconda.github.io/#using-bioconda

 1. Run the following three commands from the terminal (IN THIS ORDER!!!)
 ```